Skip to content

 1.4 Pipeline Parallelism (PP)

-Pipeline parallelism splits the model across its depth - like an assembly line where each station handles different layers.
+The idea: Split the model vertically by layers - like an assembly line where each station handles specific layers.

 How it works: